Caterina (Katia) Consani

 My Research:

-My interests are in noncommutative arithmetic geometry, especially in developing new connections between the fields of noncommutative geometry and number-theory, addressed, for instance, toward building a strategy to attack the Riemann Hypothesis.
-Noncommutative arithmetic geometry originated in the early 90's, with the introduction of the Bost-Connes quantum statistical dynamical system (often referred to as the BC-system) whose partition function is the Riemann zeta function and with zero-temperature vacuum states implementing the global class field isomorphism for the field Q of the rational numbers.
-In a long-running joint project with Alain Connes, we have determined new relations between the BC-system, p-adic analysis, and the theory of Witt vectors.
-This research has also produced the archimedean counterpart of the theory of rings of periods in p-adic Hodge theory, and the discovery of the arithmetic role played by cyclic homology of schemes to recast Serre's archimedean factors of the Hasse-Weil L-function of a projective algebraic variety over a number field, as regularized determinants.
+Noncommutative arithmetic geometry emerged in the early 1990s with the introduction of the Bost-Connes quantum statistical dynamical system (commonly known as the BC-system).
+This system features the Riemann zeta function as its partition function, while its zero-temperature vacuum states realize the global class field isomorphism for the rational number field Q. In an extensive collaborative project with Alain Connes, we have uncovered new connections between the BC-system, p-adic analysis, and the theory of Witt vectors.
+This work has also led to the development of an archimedean counterpart to the theory of rings of periods in p-adic Hodge theory.
+Additionally, we have identified the arithmetic significance of the cyclic homology of schemes, which provides a framework to reinterpret Serre's archimedean factors of the Hasse-Weil L-function of a projective algebraic variety over a number field as regularized determinants.

-The study of the adele class space of Q has revealed a correspondence between the geometric description of this space and its analytic original definition.
-To connect this space with the Riemann zeta function, one restricts the attention to the sector of the adele class space of Q by the maximal compact subgroup of the idele class group.
-The geometric space that describes this (non-commutative) double quotient is a semi-ringed Grothendieck topos whose original definition--the Arithmetic Site--is given in terms of a topos over the Booleans B: the smallest idempotent semifield (aka of characteristic one).
+The study of the adele class space of Q has revealed a correspondence between its algebro-geometric structure and its original analytic definition (due to A. Connes).
+To establish a connection between this space and the Riemann zeta function, attention is restricted to a specific sector of the adele class space, defined by the maximal compact subgroup of the idele class group.
+The resulting algebro-geometric space, which describes this (noncommutative) double quotient, is a semi-ringed Grothendieck topos.
+Its foundational definition—the Arithmetic Site—is constructed as a topos over the Boolean B: the smallest idempotent semifield (also known as the smallest semifield of characteristic one).
 Our construction is synthesized in the Dialogue with Alain Connes, and in my talk at IHES 2015.

-By extending scalars from B to (the multiplicative version of) the tropical reals, one finds a second relevant topos: the Scaling Site, whose points are in one-to-one correspondence with the adele classes (of the afore-mentioned double quotient).
-These two toposes are defined over algebraic idempotent semi-structures and for this reason my research also includes the development of a general theory of homological algebra in categories such as the category of sheaves of idempotent modules over a topos.
-The studied prototype being the category of modules over the Boolean semifield, understood as the replacement, in characteristic one, of the category of abelian groups.
+Extending scalars from B to the multiplicative version of the tropical reals reveals a second significant topos: the Scaling Site.
+The points of this topos correspond one-to-one with the adele classes of the previously mentioned double quotient.
+Both the Arithmetic Site and the Scaling Site are defined over algebraic idempotent semi-structures.
+Consequently, my research also involves developing a general theory of homological algebra for categories such as the category of sheaves of idempotent modules over a topos.
+A key example is the category of modules over the Boolean semifield, viewed as the characteristic-one analog of the category of abelian groups.
 This research is described in the Course of Alain Connes at College de France 2016-17, and in my talk at the Conference in honor of Alain Connes 70th Birthday at Fundan University.

 In these recent years I have been the (co)organizer of several conferences, workshops and meetings dedicated to foster the research in arithmetic-noncommutative geometry.
 The following are some links: